The two verbs lie and lay cause a lot of confusion, even for proficient English speakers.

 But don’t confuse to lie, meaning not to tell the truth or to tell a falsehood.
 That’s a different story altogether.

-The cause of the misuse is in the grammar.
-Isn’t it so often the case in English?
+The cause of the problem is in the grammar.
+Isn’t this so often the case in English?

 The main contrast between the verb lie and the verb lay is that one is an intransitive verb and the other is a transitive verb.

-Lay is a transitive verb, and lie is intransitive.
+Lay is a transitive verb, while lie is an intransitive verb.

 The easiest way to remember which verb is which is to think about the root of the word transitive, which is from transit.